egiacomazzi/Littlearm_BIG/README.md

 * power  cable stopped working

 ## 2. First steps ##
-1. Connect power supply to the Arduino board and switch it on (there is a small switch directly next to the entrance of the power supply cable; under the USB cable if it is already plugged in)
+1. Connect power cable to the Arduino board and switch it on (there is a small switch directly next to the entrance of the power supply cable; under the USB cable if it is already plugged in)
 2. Did the arm move to its starting-position?
       - **YES**.
 Great, have a look at the [code section](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/README.md#3-code) of this README.
       - **NO**.
 Check the following things:
           Is it possible to upload Arduino Sketches onto the board?
               - **YES**.
-Upload this [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino) you can also find it in the [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip).
+Upload this [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino).
+You can also find it in the [LittleArm Big Package](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/littlearm_big_software.zip) I downloaded from the [LittleArm download website](https://www.littlearmrobot.com/downloads.html  "Downloads").
               - **NO**.
 You probably have a cloned Arduino Nano board.
 You will have to reboot it by following these instructions [here.](http://www.instructables.com/id/How-To-Burn-a-Bootloader-to-Clone-Arduino-Nano-30/  "Bootloader") If you successfully did that have a look at the **YES** section above and upload the right [sketch](https://github.com/egiacomazzi/Littlearm_BIG/blob/master/LittleArmBIG_Sketch.ino) onto your Arduino Nano.

 ## 3. Code ##